\n \n \n \n \n

 Tier 1.
 The idea (one page)

 Tier 2.
-The system (ten pages)
+The system (ten pages maximum)

-If a page of your guidelines starts with "try to" or "generally speaking", delete it.
+If a page of your guidelines starts with "try to" or "generally speaking," delete it.
 A guideline is a constraint, not a suggestion.

 Tier 3.
-The applications (living)
+The applications (living document)

 Studio rule

 Tier 4.
-The kept promises
+The decision log

 The test that matters